Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 1. Open the solution (Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2015 Update 3 or newer and build the 2 Toolkit projects projects.
 2. Nuget packages are generated for you to directly reference in the output folders.

-#####Referencing the project in a Windows Desktop (WPF) app:
+#####Referencing the project in an app:

- 1. Create a local nuget-repository and place the generated nuget package in this folder.
+ 1. Create a local nuget-repository and place the generated nuget packages in this folder.
 Then add the nuget package using the standard Nuget reference manager in Visual Studio.

 ## Resources